neoforged/Documentation/docs/advanced/accesstransformers.md

 Access Transformers (ATs for short) allow for widening the visibility and modifying the `final` flags of classes, methods, and fields.
 They allow modders to access and modify otherwise inaccessible members in classes outside their control.

-The [specification document][specs] can be viewed on the Minecraft Forge GitHub.
+The [specification document][specs] can be viewed on the NeoForged GitHub.

 Adding ATs
 ----------